 Some causes of infertility can be effectively treated with superovulation therapy.
 During superovulation therapy, the woman is treated with medications that increase the number of eggs she ovulates each month.
 At the appropriate time, intrauterine insemination is performed.
 Causes of infertility that can be treated with this therapy include ovarian dysfunction, infertility associated with endometriosis, cervical factor infertility, and infertility in which the exact cause cannot be identified.
-Superovulation therapy is also an effective addition in treating couples with male infertility.
+Superovulation therapy is also an effective addition in treating those with male infertility.

-How Superovulation Therapy Works
+How Superovulation Therapy Works/Commonly Used Medications

 Clomiphene citrate can be taken orally to promote the process of egg maturation.
 We monitor the progress with ultrasounds or the use of home ovulation-predictor kits.
 Once we learn that ovulation is impending, we perform an appropriately-timed intrauterine insemination.
 A more aggressive approach that uses injectable medications, containing FSH with or without LH, results in a higher likelihood of conception than when clomiphene citrate alone is used.
 To assess the process of egg maturation while being treated with FSH with or without LH, several ultrasounds are performed.
 We also perform blood sampling of estrogen levels.
 Once the eggs have matured adequately, we induce ovulation, and just prior to ovulation, we perform an intrauterine insemination.